siddhartpai/multunus-webapp/README.md

    getData():

       This is the main function of the requester.py file.It returns the details of the people who satisfy the puzzle.

+views.py --> I call it the redirector

+  This file is the controller of logic on the webapp.

+  The scrName is obtained form the variable in the url /index/<scrName>
+  People(scrName):
+      Retrieves data by calling the functions from requester.py .
+And sends it to the template People.html .